Access to Police Personnel Files for Criminal Defendants

 Making the Request

-Thankfully, most jurisdictions have a procedure for a defendant who alleges that an officer was an aggressor to access the officer’s personnel records.
-These records may contain citizen complaints and other notations of officer misconduct.
-The theory is that documentation of prior acts of aggression by the officer will corroborate the defendant’s claim.
+Personnel records often contain citizen complaints and other notations of officer misconduct.
+The theory behind giving the defense access to them is that documentation of prior acts of aggression by the officer will corroborate the defendant’s claim.
 And the defense can follow the lead of the personnel files, conducting its own investigation of the officer’s past behavior.

 Unlocking the Box

 That there is a process by which to request police personnel records doesn’t mean that defendants automatically get them.
-In many instances, once a defendant requests the personnel records of an officer-witness, the government must review the files and provide any significant information that helps the defense.
+In many instances, once a defendant makes a proper request of the personnel records of an officer-witness, the government (whether the prosecution or a different government agency that has the records) must review the files and provide any significant information that helps the defense.

-The prosecution may rightly refuse to turn over personnel files if there’s no basis to believe they’re helpful or relevant to the defendant’s case.
+The government typically may lawfully refuse to turn over personnel files if there’s no basis to believe they’re helpful or relevant to the defendant’s case.
 Fortunately, courts frequently oversee the review process in order to determine whether disclosure of the records would be favorable to the defense.

 Procedure in Action

-In California, for example, a defendant is entitled to police personnel file information that's relevant to his or her defense—the defendant doesn’t have to make much of a showing to force the prosecution to turn over and the court to review the relevant records.
-(Cal.
+In California, for example, a defendant is entitled to police personnel file information that's relevant to his or her defense—the defendant doesn’t have to make much of a showing to force the government to turn over and the court to review the relevant records.
+(See, for example, Cal.
 Pen.
 Code, § 832.7, Evid.
-Code, § 1043 et seq., Pitchess v.
-Superior Court, 11 Cal.3d 531 (1974), Garcia v.
+Code, § 1043 et seq., Garcia v.
 Superior Court, 42 Cal.4th 63 (2007).)
 All the defendant must do is provide some specifics as to how the information would support his or her defense or impeach the officer’s credibility.
 (Garcia v.
 Superior Court, supra.)